 Transition students to thinking about what problem this technology could help solve.
 Have students get into small groups and brainstorm ideas about how this technology could be used (Slide 5).

-Next, have a whole group discussion to share student ideas.
-Many students will bring up the idea that this technology could be used to provide clean drinking water and water to crops to people in undeveloped/underdeveloped countries.
-Prompt students to think about if this technology would be beneficial to people right here in the United States and have them share their thoughts.
+Next, have a whole-group discussion to share student ideas.
+Many students will bring up the idea that this technology could be used to provide clean drinking water and water for crops to people in undeveloped/underdeveloped countries.
+Prompt students to consider if this technology would be beneficial to people right here in the United States, and have them share their thoughts.
 Ideas that surface here usually have to do with watering crops during a drought.
-However, there are many people living in the United States that do not have access to clean drinking water.
-If this ideas does not surface, ask students, 'Do you think everyone in the United States has access to clean drinking water?'
-Explain that there are still several parts of the United States where people live that do not have access to clean drinking water.
-Again, prompt them to think about if this phenomena could help solve that problem.
+However, many people living in the United States do not have access to clean drinking water.
+If this idea does not surface, ask students, "Do you think everyone in the United States has access to clean drinking water?"
+Explain that several parts of the United States where people live still do not have access to clean drinking water.
+Again, prompt them to think about whether this phenomenon could help solve that problem.

-Additional Guidance: Many students may be surprised that not all communities in the US have access to clean drinking water.
+Additional Guidance.
+Many students may be surprised that not all communities in the United States have access to clean drinking water.
 Consider using this as an opportunity to discuss issues of equity across different communities in the United States.
-Examples students could look at is the Navajo Nation of the American West or the Appalachian communities of West Virginia.
+Examples students could look at are the Navajo Nation of the American West or the Appalachian communities of West Virginia.

 Now that students have some ideas about what kinds of problems this technology could solve, ask students what questions they have about the video.
 In a whole group, have students share their questions.
-As they share, document the questions on the board, common questions could include:
+As they share, document the questions on the board.
+Common questions could include these:

-After students share their questions have a discussion about what they would need to figure out next to help solve the problem of clean water access.
-If students don't come to the conclusion that they need to figure out where to put the collection nets, use prompts such as:
+After students share their questions, have a discussion about what they would need to figure out next to help solve the problem of clean water access.
+If students don't reach the conclusion that they need to figure out where to put the collection nets, use prompts such as these:

-Have students get in their small groups and ask them, 'Do you think the nets would work anywhere or is there certain criteria to consider?'
+Have students get in their small groups, and ask them, "Do you think the nets would work anywhere, or are there certain criteria to consider?"
 Tell them to think about what information they would need to decide where to place the nets to have the best chance at collecting the most water.

 Show slide 8 and explain that scientists have studied and tracked groundwater reserves (aquifers) for many years.
-Researchers know and keep track of groundwater as it is a main source of fresh water.
-Now ask them how they think scientist keep track of water in the air.
-Have students share their ideas then show slide 9.
-Ask students if they have seen a picture like this before and have them explain what they think it is.
-Many students will tell you this is a 'heat map' and they would be right, but this heat map doesn't represent temperature variation, it is showing variations in the Earth's gravity field which indicates water mass changes.
+Researchers know and keep track of groundwater, as it is a main source of fresh water.
+Now ask them how they think scientists keep track of water in the air.
+Have students share their ideas, then show slide 9.
+Ask students if they have seen a picture like this before, and have them explain what they think it is.
+Many students will tell you this is a "heat map," and they would be right, but this heat map doesn't represent temperature variation: It is showing variations in the Earth's gravity field, which indicates water mass changes.
 Ask students how knowing where water masses are and how they change could help inform our decisions about where to put the water collection nets.
-Students should come to the conclusion that knowing the pattern of water mass change would allow them to place the nets in places that indicate there is a high potential for water in the atmosphere.
+Students should reach the conclusion that knowing the pattern of water mass change would allow them to place the nets in places that indicate a high potential for water in the atmosphere.

-Tell students you are going to watch a video on how scientist have tracked water mass changes in the United States.
-Have students watch the video on slide (slide 10) then lead a discussion for students to share out what the noticed.
+Tell students you are going to watch a video on how scientists have tracked water mass changes in the United States.
+Pause the video at 0:08 and give students time to read the description of the data represented by maps they are about to observe.
+Consider pausing the video at 0:19 (January 2003) and asking students questions about the scale, areas of highs and lows, and spatial patterns to help orient them to reading the maps.
+Have students watch the video on the slide (slide 10), then lead a discussion in which students can share what they noticed.

-Next have students break into partners or groups and assign each group a year from the video in order to analyze the data more in depth.
+Next, have students break into partners or groups and assign each group a year from the video so they can analyze the data in more depth.
 Share the link to the GRACE data (https://youtu.be/nJVmBiAgVco) for the years 2003–2012.

-Next circle back to recap what we learned and how we used that information to potentially solve a problem (slide 13).
+Next, circle back to recap what they learned and how they used that information to potentially solve a problem (slide 13).

 To continue learning about this topic, consider having students investigate how the nets work.
 They could also investigate other ways water can be harvested.
-Using the Teen's Invention Makes Water Out of Thin Air clip (slide 15), have student compare the teens invention with the nets.
+Using the Teen's Invention Makes Water Out of Thin Air video clip (slide 15), have students compare Konstantin Avdienko's invention with the nets.
 What similarities and differences do they have?
 Do you think they could both work?